Simulating gauge theories with variational quantum eigensolvers in superconducting microwave cavities: VQE with parametric cavities

-where $g$ is the strength of the interaction, $e^{i\lambda}$ is a phase in the beam splitter interaction, and $\vec{\Omega} = (\Omega_{1}\dots,\Omega_{N})$ are the rotation frequencies of the modes.
+where $g$ is the strength of the interaction, $e^{i\lambda}$ is a phase in the beam splitter interaction, and $\vec{\Omega} = (\Omega_{1}\dots,\Omega_{N})$ are the rotation frequencies of the modes obtained as the difference between the natural frequency and the frequency of a suitable rotating frame.
 This interaction induces the unitary transformation $\hat{U}(t) = e^{-it \hat{H}_{\text{BS}}^{(c,d)}}$, and we can use the time $t$, the phase $e^{-i\lambda}$ and the rotation frequencies $\vec{\Omega}$ as classical variational parameters.
 All three parameters can be optimized by the classical algorithm during the VQE, and while the first two can be controlled experimentally, the choice of rotation frequency can be made through a suitable change of frame of reference.
 Note that this interaction closely resembles the kinetic term in Eq.~\eqref{eq:Ham_HOBM}.

-The experimental platform considered here has proven to be able to generate higher order non linear evolutions, such as the cubic interactions demonstrated in Ref.~\cite{chang_observation_2020}.
-The underlying principle can be extended, here we consider the case where we drive the SQUID at a frequency significantly lower than the other characteristic frequencies of the system.
-As shown in App.~\ref{app:4op_der}, this results in the following effective interaction \begin{widetext}
+The experimental platform considered here has proven to be able to generate higher order non linear evolutions, such as the cubic interactions demonstrated in Ref.~\cite{chang_observation_2020} and the underlying principle can be extended.
+In App.~\ref{app:4op_der} we show that by going into a suitable rotating frame, and by driving the SQUID at a frequency significantly lower than the other characteristic frequencies of the system, we can obtain the following effective interaction \begin{widetext}

 \end{widetext} The basic working principle to create such an interaction has been experimentally demonstrated; based on those, it is expected that this interaction can be realized with a coupling strength up to $ g^{\prime} = 10^7$~Hz~\cite{chang_observation_2020, grimm2020stabilization}.
 When applying the time evolution induced by the resource Hamiltonian in Eq.~\eqref{eq:4op_inter}, we use the interaction time $t$ and the frequencies $\vec{\Omega}$ as variational parameters.
-Importantly, this interaction contains terms of the form $\hat{N}_n$ and $\hat{N}_n^2$, both of which appear in the HOBM Higgs Hamiltonian Eq.~\eqref{eq:Ham_HOBM}.
-Since the target Hamiltonian $\hat{H}_\text{HOBM}$ lies in the Lie algebra spanned by the resource Hamiltonians given in Eqs.~(\ref{eq:bs_inter}-\ref{eq:4op_inter}), the VQE is able to reach the ground state of the theory~\cite{chow1940, huang1983controllability}.
+Note that the resource Hamiltonians $\hat{H}^{(c,d)}_{\text{BS}}$ and $\hat{H}_{NN}$ are used to prepare the variational state for the VQE as indicated in Eq.~\eqref{eq:C14}.
+Importantly, these resources contain terms of the form $\hat{N}_n$ and $\hat{N}_n^2$, both of which appear in the target HOBM Higgs Hamiltonian given in Eq.~\eqref{eq:Ham_HOBM}.
+Since $\hat{H}_\text{HOBM}$ lies in the Lie algebra spanned by the resource Hamiltonians, the VQE is able to reach the ground state of the theory~\cite{chow1940, huang1983controllability}, without the need to exactly realize it.